fern4lvarez/chatzilla/Readme.md

-# Realtime chat with Flask and Heroku
+# Realtime chat with Flask and cloudControl

 This is a step by step tutorial on building a basic real time chat application using [Flask](http://flask.pocoo.org/), [socket.io](http://socket.io/) and [gevent-socketio](https://github.com/abourget/gevent-socketio).
 All the code is available [here](https://github.com/callmephilip/chatzilla).
 You can find live version of the app [here](http://chatzilla.cloudcontrolapp.com).